jackstjean/D-DTEST/orb.md

 # Description and Abilities (Entry)
 desc: |-
+  An orb is a smooth, polished sphere made of glass, crystal, quartz or another mineral substance.
+It is 3 to 5 inches in diameter, small enough to rest in a Medium humanoid's palm.
 abilities: []
 entry: |-
   An [[Arcane Focus]] takes a specific form and is bejeweled or carved to channel arcane magic.
 A [[Sorcerer]], [[Warlock]], or [[Wizard]] can use such an item as a [[Spellcasting Focus]].